srmarzec/literate-giggle/README.md

 This is some text

-README files have notes for the project/repo
+README files have notes for no reason